KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-04-07-five-new-boroughs-of-nyc.md

 ---
-title: "Clustering with City Data: The Five New Boroughs of NYC"
+title: "New Clusters in the City: The Five Boroughs of NYC by Wellbeing Indicators"
 date: 2020-04-07
 tags: [exploratory analysis, data visualization, machine learning]
 header:
   image:
-  excerpt: "The five different trajectories of NYC neighborhoods since 2015"
+  excerpt: "The five unique paths of NYC neighborhoods since 2015"
 ---

-# What would five new boroughs in NYC look like if you clustered them based on wellbeing indicators?
+# What would the five boroughs in NYC look be if you clustered them based on how well they have fared since 2015?

 In this analysis, I explored a dataset of wellbeing indicators broken down by Neighborhood Tabulation Areas ("NTAs") in New York City.
 NTAs are a geographical unit that more or less resemble what a resident would call their neighborhood.
 Examples would be: Lower East Side, Flushing, or Prospect Lefferts Gardens.
 Where neighborhoods are quite large and possess two unique areas they are split in two: e.g. Crown Heights North and Crown Heights South.